tc09-brcm-social/sm2022k8s/op/smmaint/README.md

 	* This is only useful when the maintenance job is not yet complete
 * containers.sh -- show the current Maintenance Job and
 	* container status
+* fixgit.sh -- fix a bug where smmaint does not create github secret